-It might be enjoyable to plan content and post images to begin with, but there will come a time when the hobby becomes more like a burden.
-You’ll need to keep up with content on a daily basis, even when you’re on vacation (in fact, if you’re a travel influencer, you may need to be even more active during your trips away).
+It might be enjoyable to plan content and post images, to begin with, but there will come a time when the hobby becomes more like a burden.
+You’ll need to keep up with the content on a daily basis, even when you’re on vacation (in fact, if you’re a travel influencer, you may need to be even more active during your trips away).

-You need motivation, drive and dedication to make it as an Instagram influencer.
+You need motivation, drive, and dedication to make it as an Instagram influencer.
 But you also need patience.

 You may experience periods of frustration, wondering why your quality content isn’t attracting more followers, why brand deals are few and far between, and why nobody seems to care about what you’re posting.
 You may compare your account to other accounts in your niche, which will only make you feel worse.